Capital murder charge filed against man accused of killing 6-year-old Pasadena girl

 The charge of capital murder is defined by the Texas Penal Code as an offense defined under the murder statute and in the commission of another crime, including the murder of someone ten years old or younger.
 If convicted, punishments range from life in prison to the death penalty.

-It wasn't immediately knowm if prosecutors planned to seek the death penalty in this case.
+It wasn't immediately known if prosecutors planned to seek the death penalty in this case.

 The video above is from previous reporting.